 From Courtney Schuchmann, MS, RD, LDN – University of Chicago Medicine Registered Dietitian

-The weather is getting cooler, which means many of us are gravitating toward warm, comfort food.
-This gut-friendly recipe is packed with tons of nutrients such as vitamins A and C, potassium, magnesium and fiber, and will warm you up on chilly fall nights.
+The weather is getting cooler, which means many of us are gravitating toward warm comfort food.
+This gut-friendly recipe is packed with tons of nutrients such as vitamins A and C, potassium, magnesium, and fiber, and will warm you up on chilly fall nights.

 Many cream soups are loaded with extra fat and calories from heavy cream or coconut cream, but this recipe omits the cream while still providing a velvety consistency.
 Many soups from restaurants, grocery store delis, or canned varieties are loaded with sodium, by preparing this recipe at home you can control the amount of added salt by selecting low sodium or no salt added broth/stock.
-The addition of garlic and onion provide flavor to this recipe, and a prebiotic-rich boost to fuel your gut health.
+The addition of garlic and onion provides flavor to this recipe and a prebiotic-rich boost to fuel your gut health.

 Super Simple Butternut Squash Soup

 2 (14 oz) cans low sodium vegetable broth/stock

 - Prep the butternut squash by peeling the skin, cutting the squash in half, removing the seeds, and chopping the squash into cubes.
 To make this recipe easier you could purchase already prepared butternut squash cubes.